alineslopes/demoqa-robotframework/README.md

 This project showcases automated testing of the DemoQA website using Robot Framework in conjunction with SeleniumLibrary.
 It serves as a practical example of implementing end-to-end tests for web applications.

 📌 Project Overview
-Framework: Robot Framework
+- Framework: Robot Framework,
-Browser Automation: SeleniumLibrary
+- Browser Automation: SeleniumLibrary,
-Test Target: DemoQA
+- Test Target: DemoQA.
-Author: @alineslopes

 🧰 Prerequisites
 Ensure the following are installed on your system:

-Python 3.6+
+- Python 3.6+
-pip (Python package installer)
+- pip (Python package installer)
-Google Chrome or another supported browser ChromeDriver compatible with your Chrome version
+- Google Chrome or another supported browser
+- ChromeDriver compatible with your Chrome version

 ⚙️ Setup Instructions
 1. Clone the Repository